|

 our policies were creating.
 I know from direct experience that U.S. nuclear policy today creates unacceptable risks to other

-Among the costs of maintaining nuclear weapons is the risk—to me an unacceptable risk—of use of the weapons
+nations and to our own.
+What Castro Taught Us Among the costs of maintaining nuclear weapons is the risk—to me an unacceptable risk—of use of the weapons

 either by accident or as a result of misjudgment or miscalculation in times of crisis.
 The Cuban Missile Crisis demonstrated